SophM/GIFstatic/README.md

 [Click me to check the app out!](https://sophm.github.io/GIFstatic/)

-The GIFs, along with their rating, are obtained by making AJAX request to the GIPHY API.
+The GIFs, along with their rating, are obtained by making AJAX requests to the GIPHY API.
+Some constraints have been applied on the ratings so that this app is family-friendly.
+The GIFs are static when displayed but the user can click on them to animate them.
+Once animated, the user can click on them again to make them static and vice-versa.

 This app has a responsive layout and can be visited on different devices!